 Throughout the year, the Clinton House Museum hosts events of interest to the community and related to our mission.
 We have an annual garden party, 1970s-themed party, and an annual Clinton anniversary celebration in October.
 We also host tailgate parties, private events, weddings, and meetings.
 We do take the state and city regulations and the CDC guidelines on pandemic best practices very seriously, so events and meetings may be limited for the foreseeable future.

 Watch our event calendar and social media for invitations to our events.
-You can text CLINTON to 51555 to receive occasional text message updates.

 Go to our Photo Galleries to find images of past events!